Elmer Bernstein: Personal life and death

 Bernstein was married three times, first to Rhoda Federgreen.
 Their marriage lasted from 1942 to 1946.
 Bernstein's second wife was Pearl Glusman, whom he wed in Philadelphia, Pennsylvania, on December 21, 1946.
 After the couple's divorce in 1965, Bernstein married Eve Adamson.
 They remained together for 39 years, until his death.

 In the 1960s, Bernstein was an owner in the Triad Stable Thoroughbred racing partnership, named for a music term.
 His partners included his assistant, Robert Helfer, and the wife of the Triad Stable's trainer Morton Lipton.

 The Bernsteins in the 1990s resided in Hope Ranch, a suburb of Santa Barbara, California.
 Later, they moved to a home in Ojai, California, where Bernstein died of cancer on August 18, 2004.
 His publicist Cathy Mouton simply stated at the time that Bernstein had died following a lengthy illness.
 He was survived by his wife Eve and their two daughters, Emilie and Elizabeth; by his two sons, Peter and Gregory Bernstein, from his earlier marriage to Pearl Glusman; and by five grandchildren.

 Influences and legacy

 Bernstein considered these artists as influences on his work: Benny Goodman, Count Basie, Dimitri Tiomkin, Duke Ellington, Erich Wolfgang Korngold, Franz Waxman, Miklós Rózsa, Jimmie Lunceford, Max Steiner, Victor Young, Aaron Copland, Bernard Herrmann, Nino Rota, Roger Sessions, Stefan Wolpe.

-Those who consider Bernstein a legacy on their careers include Alan Silvestri, Georges Delerue, Howard Shore, James Newton Howard, John Barry, Lalo Schifrin, Dick Hyman, Hans Zimmer, James Horner, Jerry Goldsmith, John Williams, Trevor Jones, Mark Isham, Bear McCreary, Ennio Morricone, Danny Elfman, Alan Menken, Randy Newman, and Randy Edelman.
+Composers who have acknowledged the influence of Bernstein's work on their own include James Newton Howard, Alan Silvestri, Georges Delerue, Howard Shore, John Barry, Lalo Schifrin, Dick Hyman, Hans Zimmer, James Horner, Jerry Goldsmith, John Williams, Trevor Jones, Mark Isham, Bear McCreary, Ennio Morricone, Danny Elfman, Alan Menken, Randy Newman, and Randy Edelman.